Neil Sedaka: Rise to fame with RCA Victor: the late 1950s

-His second single, a novelty tune titled "I Go Ape", just missed the Top 40, peaking at No. 42, but it became a more successful single in the United Kingdom with a No. 9.
+His second single, a novelty tune titled "I Go Ape", just missed the top 40, peaking at No. 42, but it became a more successful single in the United Kingdom at No. 9.
 The third single, "Crying My Heart Out for You", was a commercial failure, missing the Hot 100 entirely, peaking at No. 111 but reaching No. 6 on the pop charts in Italy.
-RCA Victor had lost money on "I Go Ape" and "Crying My Heart Out For You" and was ready to drop Sedaka from their label; Sedaka feared he was headed for one-hit wonder status.
-Sedaka and his manager, Al Nevins, persuaded the RCA executives to give him one more chance.
+RCA Victor had lost money on "I Go Ape" and "Crying My Heart Out for You" and was ready to drop Sedaka; Sedaka feared he was headed for one-hit wonder status.
+His manager, Al Nevins, persuaded the RCA Victor executives to give him one more chance.

-Sedaka then bought the three biggest hit singles of the time and listened to them repeatedly, studying the song structure, chord progressions, lyrics and harmonies before writing his next songs.
+Sedaka then bought the three biggest hit singles of the time and listened to them repeatedly, studying the song structure, chord progressions, lyrics, and harmonies before writing his next songs.
 "Oh!
-Carol" delivered Sedaka his first domestic Top 10 hit, reaching No. 9 on the Hot 100 in 1959 and going to No. 1 on the Italian pop charts in 1960, giving Sedaka his first No. 1 ranking.
-In the UK, the song spent a total of 17 weeks in the top 40, peaking at No. 3 (4 weeks).
+Carol" delivered Sedaka his first domestic top 10 hit, reaching No. 9 on the Hot 100 in 1959 and going to No. 1 on the Italian pop charts in 1960, giving Sedaka his first No. 1 ranking.
+In the UK, the song spent a total of 17 weeks in the top 40, peaking at No. 3 (for four weeks).
 In addition, the B-side, "One Way Ticket", reached No. 1 on the pop charts in Japan.
-Sedaka had dated Carole King when he was still at high school, which gave him the idea to use her name in the song.
+Sedaka had dated Carole King when he was still at high school, which gave him the idea of using her name in the song.
 Gerry Goffin—King's husband—took the tune and wrote the playful response "Oh!
 Neil", which King recorded and released as an unsuccessful single the same year.
-Thus, this was the only time the melody of the song was used by a popular artist and a future sensation around the same time.